chrplr/PCBS/slides/lecture_clean_code.md

 **CC2.
 Create functions that do one thing**

-- A lot of programming is about **building abstractions**
+- A lot of programming is about **chunking** <!-- **building abstractions** -->
+- Chunking means grouping elements together in a meaningful named *chunk* (e.g. with a function) that you can manipulate as one conceptual unit
-- Abstractions help you reason about your program and control its intellectual complexity
+- These chunks help you reason about your program and control its intellectual complexity
-- Top-down approach: Break the function down into more elementary ones
-- Bottom-up approach: Chunk a combination of operations in one function (which you manipulate as one conceptual unit)

 ---